-"Securities transactions whereby a Fund lends its securities to a securityborrowing counterparty for an agreed fee.
+transactions whereby a Fund lends its securities to a security-borrowing counterparty for an agreed fee.

-- "SFC" the Securities and Futures Commission of Hong Kong - "Sub-Investmentthe sub-investment adviser of a Fund as appointed by the InvestmentAdviser"Adviser (subject to the approval of the Manager)
+"SFC" the Securities and Futures Commission of Hong Kong

+"Sub-Investment Adviser" the sub-investment adviser of a Fund as appointed by the Investment Adviser (subject to the approval of the Manager)

-- "Substantial Financial Institution" an authorized institution as defined in section 2(1) of the Banking Ordinance (Chapter 155 of Laws of Hong Kong) or a financial institution which is on an ongoing basis subject to prudential regulation and supervision, with a minimum net asset value of HK\$2 billion or its equivalent in foreign currency. - "Trust Deed" the trust deeds entered into between the Manager and the Trustee. - "Trustee" HSBC Institutional Trust Services (Asia) Limited
+"Substantial Financial Institution"

+an authorized institution as defined in section 2(1) of the Banking Ordinance (Chapter 155 of Laws of Hong Kong) or a financial institution which is on an ongoing basis subject to prudential regulation and supervision, with a minimum net asset value of HK\$2 billion or its equivalent in foreign currency.

+"Trust Deed" the trust deeds entered into between the Manager and the Trustee.

+"Trustee" HSBC Institutional Trust Services (Asia) Limited

-"Underlying the collective investment schemes in which a Fund may invest in, including unit trusts, mutual funds, and exchange traded funds
+"Underlying Funds" the collective investment schemes in which a Fund may invest in, including unit trusts, mutual funds, and exchange traded funds

-- "Unit" a unit in a Fund and, except where used in relation to a particular Class of Unit, a reference to Unit means and includes Units of all Classes - "Unitholder" a person registered as a holder of a Unit - "USD" United States dollar, the lawful currency of the United States of America - "US" the United States of America (including the States and the District of Columbia), its territories, possessions and all other areas subject to its jurisdiction. - "US Law" the laws of the US.
-US Law shall additionally include all applicable rules and regulations, as supplemented and amended from time to time, as promulgated by any US regulatory authority, including, but not limited to, the Securities and Exchange Commission and the Commodity Futures Trading Commission. - "US Person" US Person ("USP") to whom Units of the Fund may not be offered or sold, for the purposes of this restriction, the term US Person shall mean the following: - 1) an individual who is a resident of the US under any US Law. - 2) a corporation, partnership, limited liability company, collective investment vehicle, investment company, pooled account, or other business, investment, or legal entity: - a. created or organized under US Law; - b. created (regardless of domicile of formation or organisation) principally for passive investment (e.g. an investment company, fund or similar entity excluding employee benefit or pension plans):
+"Unit" a unit in a Fund and, except where used in relation to a particular Class of Unit, a reference to Unit means and includes Units of all Classes

+"Unitholder" a person registered as a holder of a Unit

+"USD" United States dollar, the lawful currency of the United States of America

+"US" the United States of America (including the States and the District of Columbia), its territories, possessions and all other areas subject to its jurisdiction.

+"US Law" the laws of the US.
+US Law shall additionally include all applicable rules and regulations, as supplemented and amended from time to time, as promulgated by any US regulatory authority, including, but not limited to, the Securities and

+Exchange Commission and the Commodity Futures Trading Commission.

+"US Person" US Person ("USP") to whom Units of the Fund may not be offered or sold, for the purposes of this restriction, the term US Person shall mean the following:

+1) an individual who is a resident of the US under any US Law.